19hours/sg-statutes/Acts/Legal Profession Act.md

 (g) the Council is satisfied that a sole solicitor is incapacitated by illness or accident, or by any physical or mental condition, to such an extent as to be unable to attend to his practice;

-[19/2008 wef 01/12/2008]

 (ga) the fitness of a sole proprietor to practise has been determined under section 25C to be impaired by reason of his physical or mental condition, or a sole proprietor, having been ordered by a Judge to submit to a medical examination under section 25C to be conducted within such period as the Judge may specify in the order, fails to do so;

-[19/2008 wef 01/12/2008]

-(h) a solicitor has been found under section 7 of the Mental Disorders and Treatment Act (Cap.
+5(h) a solicitor has been found under section 7 of the Mental Disorders and Treatment Act (Cap.
 178) to be of unsound mind and incapable of managing himself and his affairs;

+5Sub-paragraph (h) of paragraph 1(1) of the First Schedule will be deleted and substituted by the following sub-paragraph when item 1(26)(d) in the Second Schedule to the Mental Health (Care and Treatment) Act 2008 (Act 21 of 2008) is brought into operation:

+“

+(h) a solicitor lacks capacity within the meaning of the Mental Capacity Act 2008 to act as a solicitor;

+”.

 (i) the name of a solicitor has been removed from or struck off the roll or a solicitor has been suspended from practice;